 As it takes some time for enrolment numbers and funding to come together to trigger the need for a school to be constructed, Strathcona County has used the space for the past 32 years to provide recreational opportunities for the community.

-EIPS anticipates construction will be completed in January 2020, pending approvals.
+EIPS anticipates construction will be completed in June 2020, pending weather.
 Please contact EIPS for details.

 This will be determined by EIPS.
 Please contact EIPS for any specific questions related to the proposed school site and school site features.

 9. What is going to happen to traffic in the area?Permanent link to What is going to happen to traffic in the area?